Ethan-Genser/Maze_Generator/README.md

-# Maze_Generator
+# Maze Generator
 Generates a 2-D maze using a recursive backtracking algorithm.

 ![example](Reference/example.png)

 ## Prerequisites

-Before you can run this program, ensure that yoou have the following software installed and functional:
+Before you can run this program, ensure that you have the following software installed and functional:
 * Windows XP, Windows Server 2003, Windows Vista, Windows Server 2008, Windows 7, Windows 8, Windows 8.1, or Windows 10 OS.
 * C++11 compiler.